www.ameren.com

 The subtransmission hosting capacity map provides results for system voltages at 34.5 kV and 69 kV represented as areas.
 Recommended interconnection sizes to evaluate with this map are 10 MVA or greater and no less than 5 MVA due to the cost of interconnection equipment required at these voltages.
 If multiple values are located within an area, the resulting hosting capacity is averaged and reported on the map.

 AIC distribution hosting capacity analysis takes into consideration several operating factors and conditions including voltage, loadings, and voltage stability.
 An incremental nodal hosting capacity methodology is used to derive hosting capacity values at substations and along feeders using power flow simulation software.
 For each node in the power flow model, PV generation is added and simulations are run while incrementally increasing generation output.
 System limitations are then identified by analyzing power flow results at minimum and maximum loading, and the lowest value from either scenario is then deemed the available hosting capacity for that node.
-The subtransmission analysis builds on this by providing both normal and n-1 contingency system operating condition results.
 Specific needs such as metering, coordination and adequacy of system protection devices, or other additional site-specific infrastructure are not addressed with the hosting capacity analysis and would be identified during the review process of the interconnection study agreement.

-The subtransmission analysis builds on this process by providing both normal and n-1 contingency system operating condition results.
+The subtransmission analysis provides the lowest resulting hosting capacity value calculated under Normal Conditions and Contingency Conditions.
 "Normal Conditions" are the present, everyday state of the electric system with equipment in-service and operating as expected.
 Whereas, "Contingency Conditions" represent an abnormally switched state of the electric system in response to either an unplanned or planned outage of a system component (e.g. transformer, line segment, capacitor back, etc.).
 N-1 contingency conditions refer to a single event and the system's response to that event.
 Subtransmission interconnection studies consider normal operating conditions and hundreds of abnormal system conditions.
-Our intention of providing both values is to provide insight into the feasibility of interconnecting generation at a given location.
-We use the same power flow modeling software and criteria during studies as are used to calculate the hosting capacity values.

 Projects in the study and interconnection queues that have not yet executed an interconnection agreement may have an impact on hosting capacity.
 AIC lacks certainty on whether these projects will proceed, therefore, the impacts of these potential projects are not reflected in the hosting capacity values shown on the maps.